detekoi/twitchprompter/README.md

 - Extensible architecture using SwiftUI, Combine, and Swift Package Manager.

 ## Requirements
-- Swift 5.7 or later 【F:Package.swift†L1】
+- Swift 5.7 or later
-- macOS 13.0 (Ventura) or later 【F:Package.swift†L7】
+- macOS 13.0 (Ventura) or later
 - Xcode 14.0 or later
-- A Gemini API key.
+- A Gemini API key
-- A Twitch channel name.
+- A Twitch channel name

 ## Installation
 1. Clone the repository: